-Added bonus: Turmeric milk helps in the breakdown of dietary fats, thereby keeping weight in check.
+Added bonus: A turmeric latte helps in the breakdown of dietary fats, thereby keeping weight in check.

-And if even all this doesn’t make you rest easy at night, warm turmeric milk produces tryptophan, an amino acid that induces peaceful and blissful sleep.
+And if even all this doesn’t make you rest easy at night, that warm golden latte produces tryptophan, an amino acid that induces peaceful and blissful sleep.

 Time to hit the kitchen?

-You will need2 cups whole milk 1-inch knob of fresh turmeric, peeled and finely chopped (or 2 teaspoons turmeric powder) 1/2 inch knob of fresh ginger, peeled and finely chopped 2 teaspoons ghee (clarified butter) 1 tablespoon honey
+You will need2 cups whole milk 1-inch knob of fresh turmeric, peeled and finely chopped (or 2 teaspoons turmeric powder) 1/2 inch knob of fresh ginger, peeled and finely chopped Dash of cayenne pepper 2 teaspoons ghee (clarified butter) 1 tablespoon honey

 - Mix together the turmeric, ginger and ghee; blend briskly till you have a fine paste